 • Water bottle

-Pairing a rafting trip with the many local attractions (wineries, breweries, short hikes, Gold Rush history sites) make a weekend getaway ideal.
+Pairing rafting with wineries, breweries, short hikes, and Gold Rush history sites makes for an ideal weekend getaway!

 Frequently Asked Questions